lukaemon/seed/project/finetune_t5_hello_world/README.md

 ```
 - By default T5 should not have a set maximum length.
 - The setting works on Large, bs=8, XL is still OOM.
-- I like this set up more.
-All tokenizer settings are in one place.
-Keep collator args clean.
 - `m.parallelize()` has lower GPU utilization but faster runtime and more even GPU memory allocation.
 Why?